gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 **Having that extra bit in my resume.**

-Yeah, one of the people I worked with at Access for All, she was, I don't remember, she was a friend of one of the SysAdmins, and he knew that she would be good at SysAdmin.
+Yeah, one of the people I worked with at XS4ALL, she was, I don't remember, she was a friend of one of the SysAdmins, and he knew that she would be good at SysAdmin.
 She wanted to go back to university but couldn't quite do it yet or something, and she worked for us for a year.
 She is now a professor of quantum crypto at one of the other universities.
 So you can go back to school after you do this, but it is very, very rare.